 “After eight years of working on this experiment, we are pleased to record such a high-precision measurement that helps to solve the elusive proton-radius puzzle.”

 “Three previous studies were pivotal in attempting to resolve the discrepancy between electron-based and muon-based determinations of the proton size.”

-Scientist studied atomic hydrogen to understand the deviant value obtained from muonic hydrogen.
-They directed a high-precision measurement utilizing the frequency-offest separated oscillatory fields (FOSOF) technique, which they developed for this estimation.
-This technique is a modification of the separated oscillatory fields techniques that has been around for just about 70 years and won Norman F. Ramsey a Nobel Prize.
+Scientists studied atomic hydrogen to understand the deviant value obtained from muonic hydrogen.
+They directed a high-precision measurement utilizing the frequency-offset separated oscillatory fields (FOSOF) technique, which they developed for this estimation.
+This technique is a modification of the separated oscillatory field techniques that have been around for just about 70 years and won Norman F. Ramsey a Nobel Prize.

 Their estimation utilized a fast beam of hydrogen atoms created by passing protons through a molecular hydrogen gas target.
 The method enabled them to make an electron-based estimation of the proton radius that is straightforwardly analogous to the muon-based estimation from the 2010 investigation.
 Their outcome concurs with the smaller value found in the 2010 examination.